mauro3/SimpleTraits.jl/README.md

 # Manual

-**Note for Julia-0.6:**  Below examples for `@traitfn` (using `where`-function syntax) only work on Julia-0.7, for Julia-0.6 this syntax cannot be not supported.
+**Note for Julia-0.6:**  Below examples for `@traitfn` (using `where`-function syntax) only work on Julia-0.7 or higher, for Julia-0.6 this syntax cannot be not supported.
   For Julia-0.6, see the README of the
   SimpleTraits version